 1. Capture Rent With Verizon’s Expanding Footprint

 Verizon Wireless is always expanding their footprint.
 Verizon is also one of the few US carriers pro-actively installing cell tower generators outside their lease area.
-This action is in response federal legislation requiring cell tower lease generators at all locations in response to Hurricane Katrina.
+This action is in response federal legislation requiring cell tower generators at all locations in response to Hurricane Katrina.
 According to the FCC, When Hurricane Katrina hit it knocked out 1,000 cellular sites in New Orleans in 2005.
 When Superstorm Sandy hit the eastern United States in 2012, roughly 25% of the wireless networks in the area were offline.

 2. Focus On Current Lease Economics, Don’t Get Distracted

-3. Have a Pro Tackle Verizon’s 36 Provision Agreement
+4. Have An Expert Tackle Verizon’s 36 Provision Agreement

-4. Always Say No To A Right Of First Refusal
+5. Always Say NO To A Right Of First Refusal

 Should you ever want to sell your cell tower lease for a lump sum payment, this provision will absolutely destroy your chances of obtaining the highest offer in the market.

-Many potential buyers for cell tower leases simply won’t spend the time to bring you a competitive offer since they know, with the right of first refusal provision, Verizon will likely purchase the lease.
-As a result, a right of first refusal provision removes your ability to tap into the free market.
-It guarantees you will not receive the largest and most competitive offers with your cell tower lease buyout.
+As a result, a right of first refusal provision removes your ability to tap into a competitive market.
+This bad provision guarantees you will not receive the largest and most competitive offers with your cell tower lease buyout.